onfido/onfido-ios-sdk-release/README.md

 # ⛔️DEPRECATED
-This is no longer supported, please consider using [Onfido iOS SDK repository](https://github.com/onfido/onfido-ios-sdk) instead.
+This is no longer supported, please use [Onfido iOS SDK repository](https://github.com/onfido/onfido-ios-sdk) instead.